 Bill had persistent fears about committing a sin.
 Terrified of God's wrath, he would spend hours in church, confessing to his priest, trying to convince him that some thought or feeling he had was leading him straight to hell.
 After mass, he would come to the front every time, asking to be lead in the prayer of absolution again and again.
 Unable to accept God's love and forgiveness, he finally just gave up on church altogether.
 His religious obsessions then turned to an overwhelming attention to detail, fueled by a fear of disaster.
 He had images of something terrible happening, and of it being all his fault.
 Bill lost his ability to drive because of fears that he might have an accident and injure a child.
 He lost his job because he spent hours checking and rechecking details; as a result he made no progress on his projects and was late all the time.
 Eventually, he fell into a deep depression, his life having degenerated into a series of fears and rituals, repeated over and over again.Source: http://www.suite101.com/external_link.cfm?elink=http://brainphysics.com/ocd/ocdchristian.html

-As you can see, the fears these people have are irrational, they are afraid of things that they will never do.
-Bill was afraid of committing a sin he would never do.
-A common Here are a few symptoms of Obsessive Compulsive Disorder.
+As you can see, the fears these people have are irrational, they are afraid of things that will never happen or things they will never do.
+Here are a few symptoms of Obsessive Compulsive Disorder.

 Scrupulosity is a form of Obsessive Compulsive Disorder that plagues people who want to please God.
-For them, the unwelcome thoughts or images feature God or the devil, and the compulsions feature the need to keep seeking assurance of salvation, or praying for excessive amounts of time.
+For them, the unwelcome thoughts or images feature God or the devil and the compulsions feature the need to keep seeking assurance of salvation or praying for excessive amounts of time.
 Scrupulosity often involves mistakenly thinking that innocent or unavoidable things are sin and so feeling needlessly guilty.
-As mentioned, when scrupulosity turns to obsessive thoughts, it can generate upsetting, uncontrollable blasphemous thoughts or images about God, Jesus or the Holy Spirit, or exalting the devil.
+As previously mentioned, when scrupulosity turns to obsessive thoughts it can generate upsetting, and uncontrollable blasphemous thoughts or images about God, Jesus or the Holy Spirit.

 Just as many people with OCD need to keep checking locks or washing their hands, others can't stop obsessing over blasphemous thoughts that they hate.
-Others can't stop doubting their salvation.
-Scrupulosity has been called “pathological doubt, or the Doubting disease.”
-OCD sufferers do something simple, they do something such as locking a door or turning off an oven or a light, or even asking God to save them.
+Others can't stop doubting their salvation or worrying about committing a sin.
+Scrupulosity has been called “pathological doubt, or the doubting disease.”
+OCD sufferers do something simple.
+They do something such as locking a door or turning off an oven or a light, or even asking God to save them.
 Then they doubt that they did it right so they repeat it over and over again.
-Scrupulosity usually manifests itself in one of two ways, doubting or unwanted thoughts, both being trademarks of OCD.
-I will go over both in this section.
+Scrupulosity usually manifests itself in one of two ways, doubting or unwanted thoughts.

 Unwanted Blasphemous thoughts